 Our compensation philosophy is to align employee compensation with our business objectives, so that compensation is a strategic tool, rather than just an expense.
 The key focus of our compensation philosophy is to align the incentives of our employees with our business objectives while minimizing the risks from external market dynamics.
-We also use compensation to reinforce a high performance work ethic and to attract, motivate and engage high performing individuals and teams.
+We also use compensation to reinforce a high performance work ethic and to attract, motivate and engage high performing individuals and teams in our various verticals, horizontals, and enabling units.